App-vNext/Polly/docs/strategies/circuit-breaker.md

 - By default, each strategy is independent and has no any reference to other strategies.
 - We use the (`stateProvider`) to access the Circuit Breaker's state.
 However, this approach is not optimal as the retry strategy's `DelayGenerator` varies based on state.
-- This solution is delicate because the break duration and the sleep duration aren't linked:
+- This solution is delicate because the break duration and the sleep duration aren't linked.
 - If a future code maintainer modifies the `circuitBreaker`'s `BreakDuration`, they might overlook adjusting the sleep duration.

 ✅ DO